 Math Intervention and the Promise of Adaptive Learning

-America’s schools are underperforming in math education; many students are not reaching the level of mathematical proficiency needed to excel in school or in the workplace.
 A consensus has emerged that corrective reform and innovation is necessary to reverse this trend.
-Pedagogical models that address the needs of individual students are gaining broader acceptance.
-The necessary gains in math proficiency can only be achieved if instruction is streamlined to target the unique learning profile of each student: comprehension, skill level, learning style, and strategies for processing thought.
+This DreamBox report delves into the pedagogical models that address the needs of struggling students, with streamlined instruction targeted to the unique learning profile of each student: comprehension, skill level, learning style, and strategies for processing thought.

 - Class size